D-backs avoid sweep, top Giants in Bochy’s Arizona farewell

 The Giants finally got to Kelly in the sixth.
 Mike Yastrzemski led off with a triple and came home on Scooter Gennett’s single.

-Kelly walked two more hitters to load the bases with two outs, but Andrew Chafin got Brandon Crawford to bounce out to end the inning.
+Kelly walked two more hitters to load the bases with two outs, but Andrew Chafin got Brandon Crawford to bounce out to end the inning, covering first base to run down a toss from Flores.

+“It’s one of the hardest throws for a second baseman,” Flores said.
+“I had to make sure I made a strong throw.”

 Peralta’s seventh-inning line drive just cleared the right field fence and landed on the pool deck, his 12th of the season.